Thynix/pyProbe/README.md

 There are separate tables for each result type, errors, and refuals.
 The database is versioned, and previous versions will be upgraded. (`init_database()`) All table names but `error`, `refused`, and `peer_count` match the name of the result type with which they are updated.
 With the exception of `link_lengths` lacking a `duration` column, all tables have the following columns:

-* `time`: Timestamp of when the result was committed.
+* `time`: POSIX time when the result was committed.
-* `htl`: Hops to live value the probe used.
+* `htl`: Hops to live the probe request had.
-* `duration`: How long elapsed between sending the probe and receiving the response.
+* `duration`: Floating point seconds elapsed between sending the probe and receiving the response.

 Additional columns vary by table:

 ### `bandwidth`

-* `KiB`: Outgoing bandwidth limit in KiB/s.
+* `KiB`- Outgoing bandwidth limit in floating point KiB/s.

 ### `build`